 \section{Abstract}

-We consider optimization problems of the first eigenvalue of elliptic operators with applications to two-phase optimal design problems (also known as topology optimization problems) of conductivity and elasticity relaxed by homogenization.
-Under certain assumptions, we show that the first eigenvalue is a pseudo-concave function.
-Due to pseudo-concavity, every stationary point is a global maximizer, and there exists a global minimizer that is an extreme point (corresponding to a 0-1 solution in optimal design problems).
-We perform simple numerical experiments on optimal design problems to demonstrate that global optimal solutions or 0-1 solutions can be obtained by a simple gradient method.
+{ We study optimization problems for the first eigenvalue of a linear elliptic operator.
+As applications, we consider homogenized two-phase optimal design problems, also known as topology optimization problems, for conductivity and simplified elasticity settings.
+Under suitable assumptions, we prove that the first eigenvalue is pseudo-concave with respect to the density-like parameter.
+This pseudo-concavity implies that every stationary point of the corresponding maximization problem is a global maximizer.
+Also, for a certain pseudo-concave minimization problem in the conductivity setting, a classical $0$-$1$ minimizer exists.
+Finally, we present simple numerical experiments illustrating the theoretical results. }